-VTE consisted of symptomatic or incidental pulmonary embolism (PE), deep vein thrombosis (DVT) of the upper or lower extremities, cerebral sinus vein thrombosis or splanchnic vein thrombosis, confirmed by computed tomography (CT), magnetic resonance (MR) or ultrasound imaging [16,17].
-The International Society on Thrombosis and Haemostasis (ISTH) definition of major bleeding was used, defining MB as 1) fatal bleeding, 2) symptomatic bleeding in a critical area or organ, or 3) bleeding causing a fall in hemoglobin level higher than 2 g/dL, or leading to a transfusion of 2 or more blood units [18].
+VTE consists of symptomatic or incidental pulmonary embolism, deep vein thrombosis of the upper or lower extremities, cerebral sinus vein thrombosis, or splanchnic vein thrombosis, confirmed by computed tomography (CT), magnetic resonance, or ultrasound imaging [17,18].
+The International Society on Thrombosis and Hemostasis definition of MB was used, defining it as i) fatal bleeding, ii) symptomatic bleeding in a critical area or organ, or iii) bleeding causing a fall in hemoglobin level higher than 2 g/dL, or leading to a transfusion of 2 or more blood units [19].